 Hibiscus Iced Tea

 Agua de Jamaica which translates as “hibiscus water” is a typical agua fresca to accompany the mid-day meal in Mexico.
-It is sweet, tart, delicious and really refreshing all at the same time.
+It is sweet, tart, delicious and really a refreshing drink all at the same time.

-You prepare it by steeping hibiscus flowers, called flor de jamaica to produce a concentrate which you dilute with water and sweeten with sugar.
+You prepare it by steeping hibiscus flowers, called flor de jamaica to produce a concentrate that you dilute with water and sweeten with sugar.
 Jamaica is a great alternative to soda.
 You can find hibiscus flowers at your local grocery store or order online.
 Mexgrocer is a good option.

 Sweet or Tart?